leotrs/erdos/content/reprs/adjmatrix.md

 form, and output its adjacency matrix.

-The input will be a file where the first line contains just one integer, `n`, the number of nodes in the graph.
-Each of the following `n` lines holds a list of space-separated integers, representing the adjacencies of every node.
+The input will be a file where the first line contains just one integer,
+$n$, the number of nodes in the graph.
+Each of the following $n$ lines holds a list of space-separated integers, representing the adjacencies of every node.
 As before, assume that nodes are labeled from `0` to `n-1`.
 The lines are in ascending order of node label, e.g., the first line of the